We’ve got 5 reasons. And 5 fixes.

 How to fix it: Manage your Startup Items.

-Give your Mac a clean start.
+Give your Mac a clean start and make OS X run faster.
 When you don’t manage your Startup Items, it’s like making your Mac run a sprint with a gigantic, book-filled backpack — it’s going to take a bit longer for it to get moving, right?
 Lighten the load on your Mac.

 Get a fast Mac startup by removing unnecessary apps.
 Go to your System Preferences > Users & Groups, and then click on your username.
 Now, click on Login Items, click on the name of an application you don't need to launch during startup, and then click the "-" symbol located below the list to the left; this will remove the application from the list — the fewer applications on the list, the better.
 This should help out a ton with speeding up your slow Mac.